INTO-CPS-Association/mono-camera-robot-tracking/README.md

 ## Table of content

 * Project Description
-  * Uses Circles for the tracking
+  * Uses circles for the tracking
   * Images of project
 * Setup Hardware
 * Setup Software